Example Config for Palo Alto Network VM-Series in AWS¶

-The next step is specify which Security Domain needs packet inspection by defining a connection policy that connects to the firewall domain.
-This is done by Step 8 in the Firewall Network workflow.
+The next step is to specify which Security Domain needs packet inspection by defining a connection policy that connects to the firewall domain.
+This is done by Configuring Allow Outbound Policies (see the section above) in the Firewall Network workflow.

 For example, deploy Spoke-1 VPC in Security_Domain_1 and Spoke-2 VPC in Security_Domain_2.
 Build a connection policy between the two domains.
 Build a connection between Security_Domain_2 to Firewall Domain.

 Launch one instance in Spoke-1 VPC and Spoke-2 VPC.
-From one instance to ping the other instance.
-The ping should go through. .
+From one instance, ping the other instance.
+The ping should go through.

-You can view if traffic is forwarded to firewall instance by login to VM-Series console.
-Click Monitor.
-Start ping packets from one Spoke VPC to another Spoke VPC where the Security Domains
+You can view if traffic is forwarded to the firewall instance by logging in to the VM-Series console.

 - Click Monitor.